PDP-10: KA10

-The 10/50 was the top-of-the-line Uni-processor KA machine at the time when the PA1050 software package was introduced.
+The 10/50 was the top-of-the-line uniprocessor KA machine at the time when the PA1050 software package was introduced.
 Two other KA10 models were the uniprocessor 10/40, and the dual-processor 10/55.

 KI10

-The KI10 introduced support for paged memory management, and also support a larger physical address space of 4 megawords.
+The KI10 introduced support for paged memory management and for a larger physical address space of 4 megawords.
 KI10 models include 1060, 1070 and 1077, the latter incorporating two CPUs.